MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-rules-to-automatically-create-or-update-records.md

  Every default (out-of-the-box) activity or custom activity has an Additional Parameters attribute.
 This attribute stores the JSON payload received from an external application.

- To capture this information in the Dataverse platform, you can define channel properties and associate them with a particular rule or share them across multiple rules of the same source type.
+ To capture this information in Dataverse, you can define channel properties and associate them with a particular rule or share them across multiple rules of the same source type.
 For example, along with a social post, you can capture important information about the post, such as sentiment value.
 Sentiment value is the property of social activity, so you can use this property in any other record creation and update rule of type Social Activity.

- Here’s the correct format in which the Dataverse platform should receive the JSON payload (data received as a name-value pair in JSON format) from the external application:
+ Here’s the correct format in which Dataverse should receive the JSON payload (data received as a name-value pair in JSON format) from the external application:

 {“PropertyName1”:”Propertyvalue1”; “PropertyName2”:”Propertyvalue2”}